-Genes have exploited organisms as vehicles for their own survival since the emergence of life.
-The creature dies but the genes themselves survive, immortal in replication.
-The gene is nearly perfectly duplicated with the notable rare random mutation occasionally amplified by natural selection, slowly over generations.
-With recent scientific advances, we’re able to intentionally modify genes in the span of a few hours.
-No longer hapless carriers at the genome’s mercy, we could control which genes survive.
-We can eliminate diseases in a stroke, design babies, or even design a stronger smarter species, but at what cost to the future of humanity?
+Since the emergence of life, genes have ruthlessly exploited organisms as vehicles for their own survival.
+The creature dies, but the genes survive.
+Slowly over generations, the gene is duplicated with the notably random mutation occasionally amplified by natural selection.
+However, with recent scientific advances, we’re now able to intentionally modify genes in the span of a few hours.
+No longer hapless carriers at the genome’s mercy, we can control which genes survive.
+We are now able to eliminate diseases in a stroke, create the ideal baby or even design a stronger smarter species.
+But at what cost to the future of humanity?

 Director of Sciences Janna Levin invites renowned geneticist George Church of Harvard and physician/biologist Siddhartha Mukherjee, winner of the Pulitzer Prize, to discuss the stunning implications and potential disasters of a brave new genetically modified world.